Skip to content

 How to backport path_umount

-You can get module umount feature working on pre-GKI kernels by manually backporting path_umount from 5.9.
+You can get "Umount modules" feature working on pre-GKI kernels by manually backporting path_umount from 5.9.
 You can use this patch as reference:

 diff